sumitngupta/mango/README.md

             ├── layout.haml
             └── page.haml

-The above example highlights the key facets of theming by template files.
+The above example highlights the key facets of theming using Mango's template system.

-  1. There is a `default` theme and each theme lives and operates in isolation.
+  1. There is a `default` theme which lives and operates in isolation from other themes.
   2. Themes stash template files in the `javascripts`, `public`, `stylesheets`, and `views` subdirectories.
   3. Static templates and assets are found in `themes/defaults/public`.
   4. Dynamic view templates are found in `themes/default/views`.